If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Often the stools of constipated babies are streaked with red from rectal fissures, small cracks in the anus caused by pushing.
 You also might see streaks of mucus on the baby poop.

 If your baby’s doctor confirms the bleeding is from a fissure, there is little cause for concern.
 Usually, once the constipation has resolved, the bleeding stops.
-If there is a large amount of blood (more than a few drops) or if the bleeding does not resolve with the softening of the stools, check with your doctor.
+If there is a large amount of blood (more than a few drops) or if the bleeding does not resolve with the softening of the stools, check with your baby’s doctor.

 The information in this section was derived from the following: